letbueno/poetry-app/README.md

 ## 📊 Project Structure

 - src/router: Handles routing within the application.
-- src/stores: Manages the state of poems and encapsulates the discount calculation logic.
+- src/stores: Manages the state of poems and encapsulates the favorite poems logic.
 - src/views: Contains components that handle the API endpoint and display data to users.
 - src/components: Contains reusable UI components used throughout the app.